 What is the best community for indie hackers in 2026?

 There isn't one best community — there's the right one for the job you need done this month.
-Use Indie Hackers for learning and idea validation, Reddit (r/SaaS, r/SideProject, r/indiehackers) for raw feedback and distribution, WIP or Makerlog for daily shipping accountability, and a reciprocity-native co-op like Favors.dev when you actually need marketing help — shares, reviews, testimonials, backlinks — rather than conversation.
+Use Indie Hackers for learning and idea validation, Reddit (r/SaaS, r/SideProject, r/indiehackers) for raw feedback and distribution, WIP for daily shipping accountability, and a reciprocity-native co-op like Favors.dev when you actually need marketing help — shares, reviews, testimonials, backlinks — rather than conversation.
+Note that Makerlog, the free accountability room most roundups still list, is no longer reachable: as of August 2026 getmakerlog.com redirects to an unrelated personal blog.
 Most effective founders keep one room for learning and one for action.

 Are indie hacker communities free?

-Most of the biggest ones are free — Indie Hackers, Reddit, X, Hacker News, and Makerlog all cost nothing to join.
+Most of the biggest ones are free — Indie Hackers, Reddit, X and Hacker News all cost nothing to join.
 The highest-signal communities usually charge: WIP is around $20/month, Small Bets is a one-time fee in the low hundreds, and MicroConf Connect is a paid membership aimed at revenue-stage SaaS.
 The fee is often the point — it filters out lurkers and keeps the signal-to-noise ratio high.
+One correction worth carrying: Makerlog is still listed as a free option in most roundups, but as of August 2026 its site redirects away and it is no longer joinable.

 How many indie hacker communities should a solo founder join?